Greennbeann/task-manager-frontend/README.md

 # MoJ Task Manager – Frontend

-This is the React frontend for the Ministry of Justice technical test.
+This is a standard React frontend.
 It provides a user interface for managing tasks using the backend API.

 ## Features